BankAmericard vs. Bank of America Customized Cash Rewards

 Rewards rate winner: Bank of America Customized Cash Rewards

 Since the BankAmericard doesn’t offer ongoing rewards, the Customized Cash Rewards wins in this category.
-The card offers 3 percent cash back on eligible category purchases of choice (choose from gas, online shopping, dining, travel, drugstores or home improvement) and 2 percent cash back at grocery stores and wholesale clubs (with a combined $2,500 spending limit on 2 percent and 3 percent categories each quarter, then 1 percent back).
+The card offers 3 percent cash back on eligible category purchases of choice (choose from gas and EV charging stations, online shopping (including cable, streaming, internet, and phone services), dining, travel, drugstores or home improvement) and 2 percent cash back at grocery stores and wholesale clubs (with a combined $2,500 spending limit on 2 percent and 3 percent categories each quarter, then 1 percent back).
 You’ll also earn 1 percent back on all other purchases.

 Using this card for your everyday spending means you can earn anywhere from $50 to $75 back on your 2 and 3 percent categories per quarter, on top of unlimited earnings for everything else at 1 percent back.
 Also, since you can change your 3 percent choice category each month, it’s more flexible than rewards cards with predetermined rotating bonus categories that you must activate every quarter.

 Plus, if you’re a member of the Bank of America Preferred Rewards program, you can earn 25 percent to 75 percent more cash back (or up to 5.25 percent cash back) in all cash back categories.
-This program is based on the balance you maintain in an eligible Bank of America or Merrill investing account, and the minimum balance for each tier is as follows:
+This program is based on the balances you maintain in eligible Bank of America or Merrill investing accounts, and the minimum balance for each tier is as follows:

 Annual fee winner: Tie